adhamsalama/simpleapi/docs/index.md

 Note that here it's "simplestapi" instead of "simpleapi".
 This is because the name "simpleapi" is already taken.

-You will also need to install [gunicorn](https://gunicorn.org) to the application.
+You will also need to install [gunicorn](https://gunicorn.org) to run the application.

 `pip install gunicorn`